Completed application, including essay and CV/Resume

 Your Academic Records

-each secondary school you attended for 9th, 10th, 11th and 12th grades sent directly from those schools to American University in sealed envelopes.
+each secondary school you attended for the U.S. equivalent of 9th, 10th, 11th and 12th grades sent directly from those schools to American University in sealed envelopes.
 These records should be submitted in their original language and accompanied by notarized English translations if applicable.
-Include any examination results such as IB, GCSE, GCE, Bagrut, Tawjihi, French Baccalaureate, CAPE, Abitur, Attestat or Secondary School Leaving Certificates.
+Include any examination results such as IB, GCSE, GCE, Bagrut, French Baccalaureate, CAPE Units One and Two, Abitur, Attestat or Secondary School Leaving Certificates.

 Certain exam results such as, but not limited to, IB, WAEC, GCE, GCSE and CAPE must come directly to our office from the examination board or authority.

 Two letters are required.
 One must come from a teacher; the second letter may be written by your school's university counselor, your principal or headmaster or another teacher.
 These letters are confidential.
 Each letter must be in English.
 Please have your reference sign or place a school stamp across the sealed flap of the envelope.